insitro/redun/docs/source/executors.md

 ### Helper functions

 Spark jobs are written a bit differently than pure Python.
-You'll want to load large datasets to Spark DataFrames with `ShardedS3Dataset`, but frequently other operations will be require the use of the Spark context that is defined when the job is running.
+You'll want to load large datasets to Spark DataFrames with `ShardedS3Dataset`, but frequently other operations will require the use of the Spark context that is defined when the job is running.

-The `redun.glue` module provides helper functions that can be used in glue executor jobs, and can be imported in the top level of your redun script, even when Spark isn't yet defined.
+The `redun.glue` module provides helper functions that can be used in glue executor jobs and can be imported into the top level of your redun script, even when Spark isn't yet defined.
 The `redun.glue.get_spark_context()` and `redun.glue.get_spark_session()` functions can be used in your tasks to retrieve the currently defined spark environment.